them7d/frontend-mentor/interactive-pricing-component/README.md

-# Frontend Mentor - Tip calculator app solution
+# Frontend Mentor - Interactive pricing component solution

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
+This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents